cunnie/docs/resume.md

 I know how to do my job: I can set my own budget, work within extremely frugal constraints, and keep things running.
 There has been almost no downtime at the companies at which I have worked, and that’s not because I’m lucky: it’s because I had put thought and effort into making sure that, when things failed, we were prepared.

 I see the bigger picture.
 I'll happily outsource webhosting and email although I am quite capable of bringing them in-house.
 I purchased a commercial firewall even though I could have built a better one from that old laptop in the corner.
 I don’t insist that everyone runs Linux.
-I step in when vendors fail: I spent a week working with Marketing on the new website launch after their web designer had told them that he couldn’t help them anymore.
+I step in when vendors fail: I spent a week working with Marketing on the new website launch after their web designer told them that he couldn’t help them anymore.